-Delivered in a nicely sculpted honey-colored gold body, this new Glashuette Original Strasser & Rohde Regulator wristwatch is equipped with a beautifully executed hand-wound mechanism that features a level of decor that we rarely see even in this price range.
-In fact, I can predict that the finely decorated mechanism with its different types of guilloche, blued screws and visible synthetic rubies will get almost as much “screen time” as the timekeeper’s silvered dial with its rare regulator-type display.
+Delivered in a nicely sculpted honey-colored gold body, this 2010 Glashuette Original Strasser & Rohde Regulator is equipped with a beautifully executed hand-wound mechanism that features a level of decor that we rarely see even in this price range.
+I can predict that the finely decorated mechanism with its different types of guilloche, blued screws and visible synthetic rubies will get almost as much “screen time” as the timekeeper’s silvered dial with its rare regulator-type display.

-Judging by the pictures, the new Glashuette Original Strasser & Rohde Regulator watch is clearly a tribute to the long-gone Strasser & Rohde Glashütte i/Sa. manufacture that used to make excellent pendulum clocks and marine chronometers.
+Judging by the pictures, the new Strasser & Rohde Regulator is a tribute to the long-gone Strasser & Rohde Glashütte i/Sa. manufacture that used to make excellent pendulum clocks and marine chronometers.
 Established back in 1875, the company existed for more than eighty years before being nationalized by the communists.

-In fact, the watch in question sports dial layout, which is clearly inspired by one of the Strasser & Rohde “Halbsekunden-Präzisionspendeluhr” regulator clock that the company has presented in 1896.
+In fact, the model in question sports dial layout, which is inspired by one of the Strasser & Rohde “Halbsekunden-Präzisionspendeluhr” regulator clocks that the company has presented in 1896.

 As the clock in question, the new wristwatch has a regulator-style dial with a long central minute hand and a couple of sub-dials.
 The one at 12 o’clock displays hours using a rather short and sturdy blued steel onion-shaped hand that points at finely printed Roman numerals, while the other, located at 6 o’clock, counts seconds.
 Even the railway-style minute tack seems to be almost the same as that on the 1896 model.

 The central minute hand that takes the main position on the dial has a different shape than the one on the source of their inspiration.
-Its curved profile seems to be a kind of homage to a more modern version of the clock that was released in 1920s.
+Its curved profile is a kind of homage to a more modern version of the clock that was released in the 1920s.

 The Glashutte Original Strasser & Rohde Regulator is powered by the GO 49-04 hand-wound caliber.
-As usual, the movement is exquisitely decorated by hand and is seen through a sapphire crystal that almost fully consumes the case back of the watch.
-As usual for the brand, the mechanism with all of its painstakingly decorated parts seems to be the main point of attraction of the timepiece.
+As usual, the movement is exquisitely decorated by hand and is seen through a sapphire crystal that almost fully consumes the case back.
+As usual for the brand, the mechanism with all of its painstakingly decorated parts is the main point of attraction of the Regulator.